 Class Reps may have feedback on practices that affect them and other students but are beyond the scope of the SSLC and teaching staff.
-Bring these issues to the attention of the School Convener, who can address it on the School level and speak about it on the Education Committee.
-You can also contact your AUSA Reps Team and Student Representation Coordinator at ausareps@abdn.ac.uk.
-Also your VΡ for Education always happy to hear from Class Reps ausaeducation@abdn.ac.uk.
+Bring these issues to the attention of the School Convener, who can address it on the school level and speak about it on the Education Committee.
+You can also contact the Representation Team and Student Representation Coordinator at ausareps@abdn.ac.uk.
+Also your VP for Education is always happy to hear from Class Reps at ausaeducation@abdn.ac.uk.
 We can explore alternative ways to discuss the issue with the University.
 On the next page, you will learn more about different support services for students that might be helpful to you as a Class Rep.